dustinpfister/blog_posts/_posts/js-event-listeners.md

 ## 1 - Event listener basics

 There is more than one way to attach event listeners in client side javaScript.
-For the most part it is a good idea to just stick to addEventListener method as a way to attach events.
-However there are also some alternative ways to do so as well that involve defining a method for certain properties as well.
+For the most part it is a good idea to just stick to the addEventListener method as a way to attach events.
+The reason why is because more than one handler can be attach for a single event type.
+However there are also some alternative ways to do so as well that involve defining a method for certain properties of the window object..

 ## 2 - Attaching Event listeners using addEventListener